aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/interstitial_migration_li4p2s6_neb/interstitial_migration_li4p2s6_neb.rst

    }

 With all `INCAR`, `KPOINTS` and structure (i.e. `POSCAR`) inputs being defined we can now initialize the required inputs for the calculation.
-Here, AiiDA's :func:`~aiida.plugins.DataFactory` function is used to load the corresponding data types provided by the plugin using their defined entry points:
+Here, AiiDA's :func:`~aiida.plugins.factories.DataFactory` function is used to load the corresponding data types provided by the plugin using their defined entry points:

 .. code-block:: python